A semi-supervised framework for diverse multiple hypothesis testing scenarios: Experiments: p-value setting

-In this section, we consider the p-value setting, comparing RESET with the FDR controlling procedures we reviewed in Section~\ref{sec:pval_side} on a set of simulations introduced by Lei and Fithian~\cite{lei:adapt}.
-As in the competition setting, each setup is designed to satisfy Assumption~\ref{assumption:tdc_aug_general}, which is required for our theoretical guarantees.
-Details of each method used is given in Supplementary Section~\ref{sec:further_details_adapt}-\ref{sec:further_details_adafdr}.
+In this section, we consider the p-value setting, comparing RESET with the procedures we introduced in Section~\ref{sec:pval_side} on a set of simulations introduced by \cite{lei:adapt}.
+Each setup, detailed through Sections~\ref{sec:further_details_adapt}--\ref{sec:further_details_adafdr}, is designed to satisfy Assumption~\ref{assumption:non_decreasing} and hence Assumption~\ref{assumption:tdc_aug_general}, which is required for our theoretical guarantees.